14. Python Setup

 14.2.
 Create a Clean Environment

 You should never install Python packages in your default Python installation.
-It makes them hard to track, and if you run multiple projects (e.g. tensor flow, pytorch… etc) then these large projects can depend on many many other smaller python libraries, potentially leading to version conflict.
+It makes them hard to track, and if you run multiple projects (e.g. you have different pieces of coursework with different versions of libraries like pytorch etc.) then these large projects can depend on many many other smaller python libraries, potentially leading to version conflict.
 Each new project, or piece of work should be installed inside it’s own environment.

 cd MPHY0026